andlo/mycroft-skills-list-gitbook/skills/mbta-bus-tracking-skill.richhowley.md

 ---
 description: Announce arrivals of MBTA busses at your desired stop
 ---
+# MBTA Bus Tracking
+### _mbta-bus-tracking-skill.richhowley_
+## About:
 Mycroft will announce estimated arrival times of MBTA busses  at your stop so you never leave the house before you have to.
 All data and arrival predictions used by this skill are provided by the MBTA.

 See below for full documentation, including how to track busses traveling toward your stop, but to get started just say "Hey Mycroft, T Bus Arrivals".
 You will be prompted for the bus route, direction and stop name.
 Mycroft will respond with all estimated arrival times at your stop.